I'm Not There: Jude Quinn

 Jude Quinn is a popular former folk singer whose performance with a full band and electric guitars at a New England jazz and folk festival outrages his fans, who accuse him of selling out.
-Travelling to London, Jude is asked by journalist Keenan Jones if he has become disillusioned or thinks folk music has failed to achieve its goals of sociopolitical change.
-Jude is attacked by a hotel employee, hangs out with the Beatles, encounters his former lover Coco Rivington, and meets poet Allen Ginsberg, who suggests that Jude "sold out to God."
-Interviewing Jude, Keenan notes that Jude's songs are being used as recruitment tools by the Black Panther Party and opines that Jude refuses to feel deeply about anything while simultaneously being very self-conscious; Jude is offended and walks out of the interview.
+Travelling to London, Jude fields ignorant questions from journalists, frolics with the Beatles, encounters his former lover Coco Rivington, and meets poet Allen Ginsberg, who suggests that Jude "sold out to God".
+Interviewing Jude, journalist Keenan Jones notes that Jude's songs are being used as recruitment tools by the Black Panther Party and opines that Jude refuses to feel deeply about anything while simultaneously being very self-conscious.
+Jude is offended and walks out of the interview.
 At a concert performing "Ballad of a Thin Man", Jude is booed and called a "Judas" by the audience.
 Keenan reveals on television that, despite his claims of a rough-and-tumble vagabond past, Jude is actually Aaron Jacob Edelstein, the suburban, middle-class, educated son of a Brookline, Massachusetts department store owner.
-Faced with a long string of upcoming European tour dates, Jude spirals into drug use and is killed in a motorcycle accident.
+Faced with a long string of upcoming European tour dates, Jude spirals into drug use and is apparently killed in a motorcycle accident.

 Billy McCarty

-Outlaw Billy McCarty, believed to have been killed by Pat Garrett, lives in hiding in rural Riddle, Missouri.
-Learning that Commissioner Garrett plans to demolish the town to build a highway, which has caused several townspeople to commit suicide, Billy confronts Garrett.
-Garrett recognizes Billy as the outlaw Billy the Kid and has him thrown in jail.
-He is broken out by his friend Homer and hops into a boxcar on a passing train, where he finds Woody's guitar.
-As he rides away, he remarks on the nature of freedom and identity.
+The outlaw Billy the Kid, believed to have been killed by Pat Garrett, lives in hiding and solitude as "Billy McCarty" in a shack outside the rural town of Riddle, Missouri.
+Searching for his lost dog, he has a premonition of the Vietnam War.
+Learning that Commissioner Garrett plans to demolish the town to build a highway, which has caused several townspeople to commit suicide, Billy rides into the centre of town and confronts Garrett, who is attempting to mollify the townsfolk.
+Garrett recognizes Billy but can't place him as the outlaw he supposedly killed.
+When the townsfolk threaten to riot, Billy is arrested by police driving modern cars and is thrown in jail for being a troublemaker.
+He is broken out by his friend Homer and hops a passing train.
+He finds Woody's guitar in the boxcar and plays it as he rides away, musing on the nature of freedom and identity.

 The film concludes with footage of Dylan playing a harmonica solo during a live performance in 1966.

 Cast

 Main cast

 These six characters represent different aspects of Dylan's life and music.
+Some of these share names with real historical figures or artists, some are wholly fictional characters.